Training for new, current and returning servers

-If you have received First Holy Communion and would like to become and Altar Server, please contact Dee Aitken for the next ALTAR SERVER TRAINING.
+If you have received First Holy Communion and would like to become and Altar Server, please contact Ashlie O'Brien regarding the next ALTAR SERVER TRAINING.

 Altar Servers perform an indispensable function in the celebration of the Eucharist.
 They assist the priest, deacon, and when he is presiding the Bishop of the Diocese of Palm Beach at liturgical functions at our Cathedral of St. Ignatius.
 As altar servers, men and women help prepare the altar, assist with the preparation of the gifts of bread and wine, and lead processions during liturgies.